|

 "As the author of the

-for HMOs truly gratifying.
-Just a few years ago, proponents of health maintenance
+support for HMOs truly gratifying.
+Just a few years ago,

-by an average of 20 to 25 percent compared to the fee-for-service sector."
+cut hospital utilization by an average of 20 to 25 percent

-Edward Kennedy, March 3, 1978
+Kennedy, March 3, 1978

-"Today, if your child has a rare congenital heart defect…your [HMO]
+"Today, if your child has a rare congenital heart defect…your

-plan can condemn your child to second-rate care…" -- Sen. Edward Kennedy,
+[HMO] plan can condemn your child to second-rate care…" -- Sen.

-May 15, 2001
+15, 2001

 "With a few rare exceptions, people in government are pathetic mediocrities who accumulate power over others as their neurotic substitute for their missing sense of self-worth, a sense which becomes ever-more elusive as time erodes any likelihood of their leaving government for the real world and creating new values which never existed before -- instead of stealing and redistributing old ones which did." -- Bert Rand